 We are pleased to announce that together with Synthetix we provisioned a novel price feed for sOIL, a synthetic digital asset tied to a non-expiring Crude Oil Price Index.
 This was accomplished through the combination of the SIP-62 futures reference pricing algorithm and a Chainlink-powered decentralized oracle network.

 Creating the reference price feed for sOIL required a novel approach to creating an accurate and reliable price feed outside the typical design pattern.
-The complication was due to the fact that commodities such as oil are usually only traded as monthly futures contracts (sOIL is based on CME Light Sweet Crude Oil futures prices).
+The complication was due to the fact that commodities such as oil are usually only traded as monthly futures contracts.
 This means there can be multiple different price points for the same asset due to having several futures contracts that exist in parallel with varying expiry dates.

 Utilizing price data from only the most recent futures contract introduces significant risk.
 This is best exemplified by a recent flash crash where the West Texas Intermediate (WTI) crude oil futures contract for May 2020 dropped 300% in a day just before expiry, ultimately settling at a price of negative $37 per barrel.
 While not a common occurrence by any means, such market dynamics exist and need to be mitigated against.